Modern Tapestry Crochet is Alessandra Hayden’s book of crochet patterns all featuring the graphic colorwork of this unique technique.

 Alessandra manages to be both thorough and succinct, which is not an easy combination to master.

-There are twenty tapestry crochet patterns in this book.
+There are twenty tapestry crochet patterns in this book; 4 Categories of 5 Crochet Patterns Each.

 They are mostly crochet accessories with a few blankets throw in for good measure.